Loading page...

 Cost: Certificates should be provided at no charge as part of policy servicing.

 Learning from others' mistakes can save you significant money and liability exposure.
-Here are the most common errors:
+Here are the most common errors — the outcomes below are composite illustrations of recurring patterns we see in this trade, not reports of specific identifiable contractors.

 The Error: Some contractors think they can avoid workers comp by classifying employees as "independent contractors" or paying cash under the table.